Load Thresholds for Cuckoo Hashing with Overlapping Blocks: Outline of the Proof

-\paragraph{Step 4: The Method of \cite{L:Belief_Propagation:2013}.} We are now in a position to apply a powerful Theorem due to \textcite{L:Belief_Propagation:2013} that characterises $\lim_{n→∞} \frac{M(G_n)}{n}$ in terms of solutions to belief propagation equations for $T$.
-Put abstractly: The limit of a function of $G_n$ is a function of the limit of $G_n$.
-We will elaborate on details and deal with the equations in \cref{sec:messagePassing}.
+\substep{Step 4: The Method of Lelarge.} We are now in a position to apply a powerful theorem due to Leconte, Lelarge, and Massoulié \cite{L:Belief_Propagation:2013} that characterises $\lim_{n→∞} \frac{M(G_n)}{n}$ in terms of solutions to belief propagation equations for $T$.
+Put abstractly: The numerical limit of a function of $G_n$ is expressed as a function of the graph limit of $G_n$.
+We elaborate on details and deal with the equations in \cref{sec:messagePassing}.
 After condensing the results into a characterisation of $γ_{k,ℓ} ∈ (0,1)$ in terms of “well-behaved” functions we obtain: \begin{proposition}\ \end{proposition}

-\paragraph{Step 5: Closing the Gap.} It is important to note that we are not done, as
+\substep{Step 5: Closing the Gap.} It is important to note that we are not done, as

-We still have to exclude the possibility of a gap of size $o(n)$ on the right hand side, imagine for instance $M(G_{n,cn}) = (ℓ-1+c)n - \sqrt{n}$ to appreciate the difference.
-In the setting of cuckoo hashing with double hashing (see \cite{Leconte:Cuckoo:2013}), it is actually the analogue of this pesky distinction that seems to be in the way of proving precise thresholds for perfect orientability, so we should treat this seriously.
+We still have to exclude the possibility of a gap of size $o(n)$ on the right hand side; imagine for instance $M(G_{n,cn}) = (ℓ-1+c)n - \sqrt{n}$ to appreciate the difference.
+In the setting of cuckoo hashing with double hashing \cite{Leconte:Cuckoo:2013}, the analogue of this pesky distinction was in the way of obtaining precise thresholds, until recently tamed by a somewhat lengthy case analysis in \cite{MPW:CuckooDoubleHashing:2018}.
+We should therefore treat this carefully.

-Luckily the line of reasoning by \textcite{L:A_New_Approach:2012} can be adapted to our more general setting.
+Luckily the line of reasoning by Lelarge \cite{L:A_New_Approach:2012} can be adapted to our more general setting.
 The key is to prove that if not all objects can be placed into the hash table, then the configuration causing this problem has size $Θ(n)$ (and those large overfull structures do not go unnoticed on the left side of (\ref{eq:peskydistinction})). \begin{lemma} There is a constant $δ > 0$ such that \whp no set of\ \ $0 < t < δn$ vertices in $\hat{W}_n$ (of weight $ℓt$) induces edges of total weight $ℓt$ or more, provided $c ≤ 1$. \end{lemma} The proof of this Lemma (using first moment methods) and the final steps towards our main theorem are found in \cref{sec:mainproof}.

 \ifdefined\extendedAbstract \else The following sections provide the details of the technical argument.
-Conclusion, outlook and acknowledgements can be found at the end of the paper. \fi \ifdefined\extendedAbstract
+Conclusion, outlook and acknowledgements can be found at the end of the paper. \fi